 If you’re anything like me, there’s a good chance that you may sound too much like a “mother” instead of a wife when talking to your husband, at least from time to time.
-I caught myself sounding like my husband’s mother the other day.
+I still remember the time a few years ago that I caught myself sounding like my husband’s mother.
 He was heading out the door and for some reason, I felt compelled to say, “Don’t forget to eat some breakfast before you go”.
 Really?
 Did I need to say that?!
 Did my husband really need me to point out that he should remember to feed himself?
 What?
 Is he 3 years old or something?
 Oh brother.

 When we remind our husbands about things that would be obvious to any adult, we’re actually being disrespectful.
 Ouch.
 It’s as if we’re telling our husbands that we don’t think they’re capable of making basic, reasonable decisions.
 We sound like we’re talking to a toddler!
 “Don’t forget to take a coat.”…”Be careful that you don’t hurt yourself with that hammer”…”Let me explain to you how to do _________.”

 Let’s keep in mind the Bible’s instruction to wives in Ephesians 5:33, where God says “the wife must respect her husband”.
-Men crave the respect of their wives just like women crave chocolate. 🙂 Don’t communicate disrespect to your husband by talking to him like he’s an ignorant or helpless child who needs a mother to guide him.
+Men crave the respect of their wives just like women desire to be deeply cherished.
+Don’t communicate disrespect to your husband by talking to him like he’s an ignorant or helpless child who needs a mother to guide him.